Top tips for building a thriving help center

 Why you need a help center

-- Increase customer satisfaction by providing better service and meeting the needs of customers who prefer self-service
+- A help center increases customer satisfaction by providing better service and meeting the needs of customers who prefer self-service

-- Reduce costs and increase efficiency by eliminating repetitive costs so agents can focus on more strategic tasks
+- A help center reduces costs and increase efficiency by eliminating repetitive costs so agents can focus on more strategic tasks

-- Grow your business community and build deeper connections between your company and customers
+- A help center grows your business community and build deeper connections between your company and customers

 How to kick off your help center